 It is also worth noting that the terminal assignments as used by BMW do not follow normal DIN standards.
 The wires should connect as follows.

 RED – two connectors, one to each terminal marked 87

-Last (but not least), if the relay is working, the solenoid is working and the starter is working.
+Lastly, if the relay is working, the solenoid is working, and the starter is working.
 That leaves the wire between the relay and the solenoid.
 The wire from terminal 87 on the relay and the connector at the rear of the solenoid (Black) should show continuity.
 There is a connector (two way) up under the tank, which is worth checking and cleaning.
 If it turns out the wire has broken, it is probably easiest to bypass it with a new piece of wire.